yuxuanneo/action-recognition/README.md

 Most importantly, if the user seeks to swap out the model architectures, they can do so through the 'config', 'checkpoint', 'det-config' and 'det-checkpoint' keys.
 The former 2 keys support any of the frameworks provided [here](https://github.com/open-mmlab/mmaction2/tree/master/configs/detection), while the latter 2 support any object detection framework that is given [here](https://github.com/open-mmlab/mmdetection/tree/master/configs/yolo).

-Retain the key-value pairs in the table above in order to generate the video outputs given below.
+Retain the key-value pairs in the table above to replicate the video outputs given below.

 ## 1. Video 1: People Walking in Mall [(source)](https://www.pexels.com/video/people-walking-inside-a-shopping-mall-4750076/)